sergioat7/MIMO-HTML5-Tres_en_raya/README.md

 	2. Three vertical lines.
 	3. Two diagonals.

-- There are 2 game difficulties:
+- There are 3 game difficulties in automatic mode:
 	1. Easy: the machine randomly chooses its next move.
+	2. Medium: the machine tries to avoid the player's victory and tries to win, but if it cannot, it chooses randomly its next move.
-	2. Difficult: the machine calculates the best movement.
+	2. Difficult: the machine calculates the best movement in order to avoid player's victory and guarantee its own.